 Why drink a Piña Colada when you can have all of that wonderful flavor in a slice of cake?
 Or better yet, have your Piña Colada with your Piña Colada cake ;0).
 I can't think of anything better.

-This recipe would be fabulous for any occasion, but is especially perfect for summertime gatherings, or even beach and luau themed parties.
+This recipe would be fabulous for any occasion, but is especially perfect for summertime gatherings, or even beach and luau themed parties and cinco de mayo!

 I just love cakes with fruit, and while we've made coconut cakes before, the addition of pineapple and rum really makes this recipe something special and unique.

 **You'll notice that this recipe calls for the Reverse Creaming Method of mixing.
 The steps are listed in our recipe, but if you are new to this method, you may like to watch our free video tutorial on the Reverse Creaming Method of Mixing.
 We use this method for several of our scratch cake recipes as it yields a wonderfully moist cake.
 Please let us know if you have any questions!